Soft skin. Warm snuggles. First smiles. A new baby brings so much joy into your life.

 Of course, six figures of cash is tough to come by, and won’t be a feasible option for many parents.
 But the point isn’t how much you put in; the point is it’s incredibly valuable to start with whatever lump sum you can afford.

-To make your own calculations, log into Wealthfront and let Path estimate the future costs of a particular college, predict financial aid, and create realistic savings goals.
+To make your own calculations, log into Wealthfront and use our automated financial planning to estimate the future costs of a particular college, predict financial aid, and create realistic savings goals.

 Open up a 529 account